 flat toiletry packs for soap/shampoo, sunscreen, and detergent for washing your kit .

-a very small LED flashlight
+a small LED flashlight

 Stasher bags for snacks